Covert Comic Home Page

 Is there a message here?
 If so, I assume the message is: I should have brought a lot more liquor.

-After dinner had a drink or six with Gary S. Man, can that guy put 'em down.
+After dinner, had a drink or six with Gary S. Man, can that guy put 'em down.
 No wonder he survived multiple exposures to deadly WMDs – he's clearly built up an immunity.

 Tuesday

-Famous Secrets of Geography 0.98199.
 The world's largest mosque is located only one hundred meters from the Grand KFC of Mecca.

 Oh, and by the way, I've definitely decided that my favorite smell is Kevlar.
 Unless Kevlar doesn't have a smell, in which case my favorite smell is me wearing Kevlar.